 Flue gas emissions from energy production constitute our most significant environmental impact.

-We aim to keep the emissions of our power plants having an impact on air quality, i.e. sulphur, nitrogen and particulate emissions, within the constantly tightening limit values specified by the authorities.
+We aim to keep the emissions of our power plants having an impact on air quality, i.e. sulphur dioxide, nitrogen oxide and particulate emissions, within the constantly tightening limit values specified by the authorities.

 |Sulphur dioxide||Nitrogen oxides|

-In 2017, we were below the emission limits in all of our power plants with the exception of Salmisaari, where the monthly emission limit for nitrogen oxides in plant A was exceeded on two occasions.
-The exceedances did not cause any harm to the environment or human health.
+In the Hanasaari B power plant, the monthly emission limit for particulates was exceeded once during 2018.
+The exceedance did not cause any harm to the environment or human health.
+Emissions in other power plants were below the emission limits.
 We always report any exceedances to the authorities.

-We are constantly making changes in order to reach the tightening emission limit values.
-In 2017, we replaced the fuel of the Jakomäki heating plant with low-sulphur fuel oil, which will reduce sulphur dioxide emissions.
+We are constantly developing our operations in order to reach the tightening emission limit values.
+In 2018, we introduced low-sulphur fuel oil at the Jakomäki heating plant, which will reduce the plant’s emissions.

 We monitor the emissions of our power plants according to the monitoring plans approved by the authorities.
 An independent accredited tester ensures the quality of our measurements each year.

 * Acidifying emissions and particulate emissions mg/kWh are calculated by dividing the emissions of our energy production and co-owned production by the total energy sold.
-Production and distribution losses have been taken into account when calculating the amount of produced energy.
-In 2017, the calculation was specified by including in the emissions of electricity used in heat pumps and district heat pumping.
+Production and distribution losses have been taken into account when calculating the amount of energy produced.
+In 2017, the calculation was specified by including the electricity used by heat pumps and district heat pumping in the calculation of emissions.

 The by-products of energy production mainly consist of ashes and the end product created in flue gas desulphurisation.
-In 2017, we produced a total of 119,000 tonnes of by-products (116,000 tonnes in 2016).
-The use of by-products in landfill structures continued, due to which the utilisation rate increased to 91 per cent (71 per cent in 2016).
+In 2018, we produced a total of 114,000 tonnes of by-products (119,000 tonnes in 2017).
+Utilisation of by-products in landfill structures continued and the use of bottom ash in earth construction was a success, as a result of which the utilisation rate increased to 97 per cent (91 per cent in 2017).

 We aim to utilise by-products as efficiently as possible.
 By-products are used, e.g. in cement manufacture and earth construction.
 Utilisation of by-products reduces the use of pristine mineral aggregate and soil.